 While it isn’t surprising that the vast majority of builds are over budget, keep in mind that 10-15% DO stay within budget :).
 So it IS possible to build a home without blowing the budget.

-Luckily, I was in that 10-15% and I share how I managed to stick to budget via this free on-demand video training: 3 Simple Keys to Build Your Dream Home Within Budget (regardless of the current home build market).
+Luckily, I was in that 10-15% and I share how I managed to stick to budget via this free on-demand video training: 3 Crucial Steps to Build Your Dream Home Within Budget (regardless of the current home build market).

 As I mentioned above, you can get general statistics via Google, but the ONLY way to get an accurate idea of how much YOUR local builders go over budget is to ask during your builder interviews.

 Many factors contribute to construction projects going over budget.

 Some factors are completely out of your control (e.g. rising material/labor costs and time-lags with material delivery or available contractors), while other factors ARE within your control.

 Although you can’t control rising costs and other unforeseen situations, you can maintain some ‘control’ over these extra expenses by adding a buffer in your budget to cover unexpected costs that arise during your build.

 The biggest issues (within your control) that lead to budget overages are a lack of planning and a lack of vision for your future home.
 Indirectly, these issues lead to inaccurate quotes from builders because they don’t have the full ‘picture’ of your future home.

 Without a clear vision of your future home, your builder will be unable to give you an accurate bid on what it will cost to build your home.